utopia-foss/dantro/doc/integrating.rst

     If you are looking for a minimal pipeline implementation, you can follow this approach.
     However, if you are building a processing pipeline that should be expandable and grow alongside your project, splitting these code chunks into multiple modules is highly recommended; see :ref:`integrate_module_structure`.

+    While all *relevant* parts of the code examples are already included on this page, you can inspect the **full source code** used for these examples:

+        * Python Code: :download:`download <../tests/test_integration.py>` or `view online <https://ts-gitlab.iup.uni-heidelberg.de/utopia/dantro/-/blob/master/tests/test_integration.py>`__
+        * YAML Configuration: :download:`download <../tests/cfg/integration.yml>` or `view online <https://ts-gitlab.iup.uni-heidelberg.de/utopia/dantro/-/blob/master/tests/cfg/integration.yml>`__

+    Note that these files are part of the automated tests and thus include a small number of additional definitions, e.g. to write output to a temporary directory instead of a local path.

 .. _integrate_data_gen:

 Data Generation